 The internet offers a rich provision of material supporting self-help activities.
-I will add some pages I have harvested over the years.
-Where possible, I will explain why the material is included and comment on the ways in which the material might help with designing safe experiments.
+As I go along, I will add some pages I have harvested over the years.
+Where possible, I will explain why the material is included and comment on the ways in which the material might help in the design of safe experiments.

 I have mentioned Dr Dan Seigel in my main blog; his insightful material can be found at:

 Dr Linda Abel, a US therapist provides some mindful visualisation material on:

 This material will give you an opportunity to allow your mind and body to ‘just notice’ your experiences.
-The experiment of ‘just noticing’ is not easy yet it is a fundamental preliminary if you are to find a way to the small changes you may want to make.
+The experiment of ‘just noticing’ is not easy yet it is a fundamental preliminary if you are to pursue small changes.

 Two on-line training programmes I have used include: